DaveMielke/NBP/b2g/doc/Calculator/Overview/expression.rst

 This input area is where the expression to be evaluated is entered (see `Expressions`_ for syntax).
+It's current content is persistent.

 The expression can be entered
-by touching the calculator-style keys on the screen, via a full on-screen keyboard (tap this line to open it), or via an external keyboard.
+by pressing the calculator-style keys on the screen, via a full on-screen keyboard (tap this line to open it), or via an external keyboard.
 Additionally, the `navigation buttons`_ can be used to edit the expression.